malafronte/malafronte.github.io/content/docs-quarta/advanced-csharp/lambda/index.md

 The Func\<\...\> types can be found in the System namespace and they represent delegates that return a type and take 0 to 16 parameters.
-All those types inherit from System.MulticaseDelegate so you can add multiple methods to the invocation list.
+All those types inherit from System.Multicast.Delegate so you can add multiple methods to the invocation list.

 The lambda expression can be assigned to Func\<in T, out TResult\> type